HeXavi8/Mathematical-Modeling/Time series analysis(TSA)/README.md

 ### How:
 You can simply just anlysis the data in this website https://spssau.com/index.html<br/>
 Or if you would like to know more about how to implement this model by using python.
-You can refer to this https://github.com/aarshayj/analytics_vidhya/blob/master/Articles/Time_Series_Analysis/Time_Series_AirPassenger.ipynb<br/>
+Please refer to this https://github.com/aarshayj/analytics_vidhya/blob/master/Articles/Time_Series_Analysis/Time_Series_AirPassenger.ipynb<br/>

 ### References:
 https://en.wikipedia.org/wiki/Time_series<br/>